1866 Atlantic hurricane season: Hurricane Six

 The Great Nassau Hurricane of 1866 or The Great Bahamas Hurricane of 1866 was the sixth hurricane of the season and was also the longest-lasting.
 The brig Jarien encountered the hurricane on September 24 to the west-southwest of the Cape Verde islands.
 The track is unknown for the following five days, until another ship reported a hurricane about 20 miles (32 km) north of Anegada in the British Virgin Islands.
 The hurricane affected the Leeward Islands, washing several ships ashore and destroying a pier in St. Thomas.
 On September 30 through the following day, the cyclone moved through the Turks and Caicos Islands, becoming what was considered "one of the most terrific hurricanes ever known".
 About 75% of the population was left homeless and moneyless.

-After affecting the Turks and Caicos Islands, the hurricane passed through the Bahamas.
-The eye crossed over Nassau, where a barometric pressure of 938 mbar (27.70 inHg) was reported.
+After affecting the Turks and Caicos Islands, the hurricane passed through Eleuthera in the Bahamas where “the brig John Drew of Nova Scotia was overtaken halfway between Harbor Island and Spanish Wells."
+All but two of the passengers and crew were lost: John Ridley and his daughter, Bessie, were rescued and resuscitated by the island occupants who discovered them.
+The eye then crossed over Nassau, where a barometric pressure of 938 mbar (27.70 inHg) was reported.
 Based on this observation, the hurricane is estimated to have had sustained winds of 140 mph (220 km/h).
 The hurricane struck without warning in the Bahamas, either washing ashore or sinking every ship but one in Nassau.
 In addition, strong winds downed trees and destroyed roofs.
 Every building in Nassau was damaged or destroyed.
 After moving through the islands, the hurricane curved northeastward, affecting dozens of other ships and wrecking four.
 On October 4, it passed north of Bermuda, where it produced Force 11 winds on the Beaufort scale.
 The hurricane was last observed on October 5 to the southeast of Atlantic Canada.
 Along its path through the Turks and Caicos, the Bahamas, and the western Atlantic, the hurricane killed at least 383 people, making it among the 100 deadliest Atlantic hurricanes.